NeptuneMagicSauce/CatPi/README.md

 - bug B: sometimes dispense zero or very little detect it and dispense again
 - if screen is sleeping and app is not active -> can not go out of fullscreen
+- load old logs from file, do not have only logs from runtime